hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 ## Creating a basic plot

 The `ggplot()` function is used to **initialize the basic graph structure**, then we add to it.
-The basic idea is that you specify different parts of the plot using additional functions one after the other and combine them into a "code chunk" using the `+` operator; the functions in the resulting code chunk are called layers.
+The basic idea is that you specify different parts of the plot using additional functions one after the other and combine them into a "code chunk" using the `+` operator; the functions in the resulting code chunk are called **layers**.

 Let's start: